ranzuh/snake/README.md

 Classic snake game written in C using ncurses library.
 It was made for a programming class.
 Try to eat the Apple by changing snakes direction using WASD-keys.
 If you eat the Apple you're snake grows longer.
-Don't hit the walls haha...
+Game ends if you hit the walls or if the snake hits itself.
+Try to get as long as you can!

 [![ScreenShot](http://img.youtube.com/vi/adk_jzfPVnA/0.jpg)](https://youtu.be/adk_jzfPVnA)